 Water Heater Buying Guide – Can You Save Money from a New Water Heater?

-You may not realize it, but a water heater accounts to nearly 20% of a home’s overall energy cost, so this actually great news for homeowners with the substantial reduction in utility bills..
+You may not realize it, but a water heater accounts for nearly 20% of a home’s overall energy cost, so this actually great news for homeowners with a substantial reduction in utility bills.
 The new energy requirements affect gas water heaters (about 50% of US homes), electric water heaters (approximately 40 percent), with oil tank water heaters rounding out the remaining homeowners.

 Most homes use conventional water heaters that hold 55 gallons of water or less.
 If this is your situation, keep in mind that it’s possible that the newer, more efficient water heater may be slightly larger than your current water heater.
 The size difference is typically just an inch or two, so you’ll want to allow for the size difference in tight quarters or height to match current connections.

 The newer energy standards should help increase the water heater’s energy efficiency by an average of 4 percent.
 A.O.
 Smith, Bradford White, and Rheem have models that meet these standards, and they are readily available to purchase at a variety of retailers and plumbers in your area.